goldbala55/happyhour/README.md

 Database:
 AWS/RDS Postgresql 12.5
   - A Postgresql instance was created using the RDS service on AWS.
-Using a combination of SQL, Pandas, and the Pgadmin tool multiple files were loaded, joined, and used as input to the analysis and modeling process.
+Using a combination of SQL, Pandas, and the Pgadmin tool, multiple files were loaded, joined, and used as input to the analysis and modeling process.
 Accounts for read only and read/write access were created and appropriate connection strings were defined.

 ERD
 <details><summary>Titanic prepared data ER Diagram</summary>